shrinerb/shrine/doc/processing.md

 # File Processing

 Shrine allows you to process files in two ways.
-One is processing [on upload](#processing-on-upload), where the processing gets triggered when the file is attached to a record.
-The other is [on-the-fly](#on-the-fly-processing) processing, where the processing is performed lazily at the moment the file is requested.
+One is processing "[on upload](#processing-on-upload)", where the processing gets triggered when the file is attached to a record.
+The other is "[on-the-fly](#on-the-fly-processing)" processing, where the processing is performed lazily at the moment the file is requested.